4 Child psychologists in applied settings

-Educational psychologists work with children who find it difficult to learn, understand or communicate with others or are judged to have behavioural difficulties.
+Educational psychologists work with children who find it difficult to learn, understand or communicate with others or may have behavioural difficulties.
 Educational psychologists work in schools with teachers, families and school administrators to help children who are struggling with specific educational issues.

 Activity 2 What is the role of an educational psychologist?